aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/_index.en.md

-+++
+---
-title = "Databases"
+title: "Databases"
-weight = 50
+weight: 50
-+++
+services: true
+---

 In this section we will cover working with databases.
-For this setup we are adding RDS MySQL and Aurora for MySQL to our test architecture:
+For this setup we are adding Amazon Relational Database Service (RDS) MySQL and Amazon Aurora (Aurora) for MySQL to our test architecture:

 {{< img "ASG-RDS-with-user.png" "Image of architecture to be injected with chaos" >}}